List of Mobile Suit Gundam 00 characters: Movie-exclusive characters

-An astrophysicist who works for the ESF, Mina Carmine helps to solve the mysteries and investigate the ELS.
+An astrophysicist who works for the ESF, Mina Carmine helps to solve the mysteries of and investigate the ELS.
 It is also hinted that she has a relationship with Billy Katagiri.
 At one point in time, an ancestor of Mina donated a DNA sample to the Corner family, which was later used by Alejandro to create the Trinity Siblings.
 While the Trinity siblings are a result of a combination of this DNA sample and genetic material from Ribbons, Mina herself is a natural born human.
-Having proven herself to be highly intelligent, Mina's similar appearance, as well as her impulsive and playful personality, to Nena Trinity are coincidental developments.
+Having proven herself to be highly intelligent, Mina's similar appearance to Nena Trinity, as well as her impulsive and playful personality, are coincidental developments.
 While she does indeed show a jealous streak, it is never shown if she is capable of such callous acts that the Gundam Meister was.